WAFFO/wip-rust-game-engine/readme.md

 }
 ```

-Now you can hook your application in javascript:
+Now you can hook your application in javascript

 ```javascript
 (async () => {